naliugas49/100-Days-Of-DevOps-KodeKloud-Challenges-Solutions/README.md

 # 100-Days-Of-DevOps-KodeKloud-Challenges-Solutions

-This repository contains my exercises and solutions from the **100 Days of DevOps** challenge on **KodeKloud**.
-It covers practical DevOps topics including Linux, Docker, Kubernetes, Ansible, Terraform, Jenkins, and AWS.
+This repository contains exercises and my solutions from the **100 Days of DevOps** challenge on **KodeKloud**.
+It covers practical DevOps topics including.

 1. Day 1: Linux User Setup with Non-Interactive Shell
 2. Day 2: Temporary User Setup with Expiry